Pretty-SFOS/opal-delegates/README.md

 SPDX-License-Identifier: GFDL-1.3-or-later
 -->

-# Three-line delegate item for Sailfish apps
+# Delegate Components for Sailfish apps

-A handy List Item to be used as a delegate in views, so you can concentrate on the data, not the presentation.
+A handy collection of ListItems to be used as a delegate in views, so you can concentrate on handling the data, not formatting the presentation.

 ## Screenshots